fr4iser90/YouTube-Algorithm-Manager/README.md

 ---

 ## 📋 Overview
-This project is a browser extension that helps users filter YouTube content based on custom keyword lists and clickbait detection.
-It allows users to create and manage presets for different filtering configurations.
+This project is a browser extension that helps users filter YouTube content based on custom keyword lists, clickbait detection, and machine learning.
+It allows users to create and manage presets for different filtering configurations and train the algorithm for better content filtering.

 ## 🏗️ Architecture
 The application is built using a modern React-based architecture with the following key components: